jpscaletti/moar/doc/source/thumbnail.md

 ## Source

+Source can be:

-Source must be a relative path to a local image.
+- a path relative to `base_path`
+- an absolute path
+- an URL

 ## Geometry